fengyuruhui98/File/write/Daily/癸卯日志/June.md

 ## Daily
 Morning, I got up late at about 9:13, then do the releax at the bed, I didn't felt better about my nose.
-Then I went to ate the breakfast, there was some Lychee
+Then I went to ate the breakfast, there was some Lychees and they tasted good, but I didn't ate more.
+There was no train today and I had to call for a taxi.
+Then I do the print all the day, and we did about 300 tickets, then we went back and waited for the next days print.
+Then I went to the Haoxianglai and bought the foods and drinks there then I went back.
+Today I felt better except my nose still can't smell for anything.

 # 22:58 Sun, Jun 18, 2023